sloorjuice/sloorjuice/README.md

 ## 👋 Hi there, My names **Ant** 🐜

 - I'm currently growing my python skills and learning React Native plus everything else that comes with mobile development.
-- My favorite project by me right now is [JukeBox](https://github.com/sloorjuice/jukebox)
+- The current project I'm wokring on I's [JukeBox](https://github.com/sloorjuice/jukebox).
+It's probably my coolest project.
-- Very Experienced in Python, Javascript, React Naitve, React, Next.js, Unity2D/3D and using Netlify / Firebase.
+- 3+ years experience in Python, Javascript, React, Next.js, and using Netlify / Firebase.
+- 1+ years experience in React Native + Expo
-- Basic understanding CSS/Tailwind Css, c#, AWS.
+- Basic understanding Tailwind, c#, and AWS.
-- I'm working on my passion project "https://www.iskate.app/", A full on social media platofrom made for skateboarders.
+- I'm also working on my passion project "https://www.iskate.app/", A full on social media platofrom made for skateboarders.
 Everything a skater would ever need.
 ---

 ### Contact me at: